 Location: official address is 100 Cook Street, but easily accessible from a variety of access points within the downtown core.

 One of Victoria’s oldest parks, Beacon Hill is a wonderful place to explore at any time of year, but especially so in spring.
 At this time of year expect to see blue camas, pink shooting stars, and yellow western buttercups on the grounds; while cherry trees, tulips, daffodils, and other beautiful blooms are featured in the more manicured sections of the park.
 Landscaped and ornamental areas of this park cover over 33 acres out of the total 154-acre property.
 The roaming peacocks and ducks with all of their bright beautiful colours add to the whimsy.

 Location: 1401 Rockland Avenue

 Free to explore, the gardens of the Government House are at their full spring bloom by mid-May.
 It’s the perfect time to experience the many beautiful rhododendrons and azaleas.
-The full 36 acres includes 22 acres of a rare Garry Oak ecosystem and 5.7 acres of formal gardens, of which are wheelchair accessible.
+The full 36 acres includes 22 acres of a rare Garry Oak ecosystem and 5.7 acres of formal gardens, which are wheelchair accessible.

-The gardens at the Government House are open daily from 9:00 am until dusk.
+The gardens at the Government House are open daily from dawn until dusk.

 Location: 1964 Fairfield Road

 Prince and Princess Abkhazi originally owned the small but enchanting one-acre property.
 These two star-crossed lovers were separated in World War II but reunited after the war ended.
 Creating a garden oasis on their property became a labour of love.

-The rhododendron woodlands at this Victoria heritage home is especially beautiful in spring.
+The rhododendron woodlands at this Victoria heritage home are especially beautiful in spring.
 The Rhodos begin flowering as early as February and last until early June.
 Book a 45-minute guided garden tour to find out more about the historical and horticultural significance of this property; available by contacting the Teahouse.
 The onsite teahouse offers guests exceptional food in a beautiful setting.
 Rates apply.

 Abkhazi Garden and Teahouse are open: